garbagetown/guideline/source_en/TutorialTodo/index.rst

 Modifications in JSP
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-Add the tag for dislaying the result.
+Add the tag for dislaying the result message.

 .. code-block:: jsp
    :emphasize-lines: 16,22